Changissnz/nu_merchant_principal/README.md

 revised based on additional information received, or something that certainly can be interpreted differently using the information already possessed.
-Setting the past as the conservative force (the "axis") for relativistic understanding of present-time costs is not as grounded in certainty as those appreciative of the past may hope to be.
+Setting the past as the conservative source (the "axis") for relativistic understanding of present-time costs is not as grounded in certainty as those appreciative of the past may hope to be.